NetApp/trident/docs/reference/tridentctl.rst

   Available Commands:
-    backend      Delete one or more storage backends from Trident storageclass Delete one or more storage classes from Trident volume       Delete one or more storage volumes from Trident
+    backend      Delete one or more storage backends from Trident snapshot     Delete one or more volume snapshots from Trident
+    storageclass Delete one or more storage classes from Trident volume       Delete one or more storage volumes from Trident